Finding the Best Places to Retire Since 2006!

 Greenbrier Valley Medical Center is just five miles away in Ronceverte.
 It is accredited by the Joint Commission, accepts Medicaid and Medicare patients and is award winning for its emergency medicine.
 It also has two programs designed for older adults, one a volunteer program at the Medical Center and one a services program for those age 50+.

 Winters bring cloudy skies and temperatures in the 20s and 30s.
-Summers have temperatures in the 70s and 80s.
+Summer temperatures are in the 70s and 80s.
 The elevation is 2,100 feet above sea level.
 On average, the area receives 41 inches of rain and 27 inches of snow each year.

 Recommended as a Retirement Spot?
 Yes | Is West Virginia Tax-Friendly for Retirement?
 Yes